input-output-hk/peras-design/site/reports/tech-report-2.md

 ![Typical node inbound & outbound traffic](../static/img/node-average-traffic.jpg)

-Assuming $U ~ 100$, a committee size of 2000 SPOs, a single vote size of 700 bytes, means we will be adding 14kB/s to the expected traffic to each node.
-For an AWS hosted SPO, which represents a [significant share](https://pooltool.io/networkhealth) of the SPOs, this would lead to cost increase of $3.4/mo (33GB times $0.11/GB).
+For an AWS hosted SPO, which represents a  of the SPOs, this would lead to cost increase of $3.4/mo (33GB times $0.11/GB).

 ## Storage